danielschwensen/danielschwensen.github.io/_posts/2021-08-07-Attach_AWS_EFS_Volume_Linux_IP.md

 categories: blog linux
 tags: Linux AWS EFS NFS
 ---
-Attaching an AWS EFS volume is simple.
+Following a step-by-step process to attach an AWS EFS volume to a Linux system using an IP address.

 Check you current layout